 Amendment 2 was written specifically to allow medical marijuana to be provided as a treatment for patients with the following diseases:

 - Terminal conditions diagnosed by a doctor other than the one issuing the MMJ certification

 - Chronic nonmalignant pain (caused by one of the above qualifying conditions)

 It is worth pointing out, however, that medical marijuana doctors in Florida have a fair amount of “legal maneuvering” when it comes to recommending MMJ cards, as a recently supplementation to the above list includes medical conditions “of the same kind or class as (or comparable) to those above.”

 This leaves a large amount of interpretation up to the individual physician, so be advised that if you want medical marijuana in Florida but don’t have one of the above conditions, it may still be worth getting in touch with an MMJ doctor in the state (feel free to comment below or get in touch with us directly via Facebook for recommendations of who to contact).

 What’s the difference between Low-THC Cannabis and Medical Marijuana?

-The state of Florida specifies a clear difference between Low-Thc Cannabis and Medical Marijuana.
-While the framework for the later is still being established, according to Section 381.986, F.S, patients can currently qualify for Low-THC Cannabis in the state.
-This means that the cannabis is non-euphoric with 0.8% or less of THC.
+The state of Florida specifies a clear difference between “low-THC cannabis” and Medical Marijuana.
+According to Section 381.986 F.S, patients can currently qualify for low-THC cannabis in the state; meaning that the cannabis is “non-euphoric” (non high-producing) with 0.8% or less of THC.

 - A permanent resident of the state of Florida.